-I am Jillian Ortner, I’m sort of like a tumbleweed, I like to travel, and move around, and learn about different places and different lifestyles.
-But I married a redwood, a guy with the deepest roots, from a farming family, that has been right here, outside of Danbury Iowa, for 5 generations.
+My husband and I have two kids and live on a farm in Iowa.
+We aren’t just a family living on a farm, we are part of a huge farming family that has been right here outside of Danbury Iowa, for 5 generations.
 In the past decade, we created the 6th generation to live here.
-He’s 7, she’s 4.
 Because I won’t be moving, ever, we travel.
 We try to take our kids on adventures regularly, and push ourselves to get out of our comfort zone, and go see new things, do new things, learn new things.
-Because of Lularoe, we have been to some incredible places, we wouldn’t have imagined going.
+Because of LuLaRoe, we have been to some incredible places we wouldn’t have imagined going.
+(By the way, I also look cute and feel comfortable now when I travel 🙂

 When I met my husband, someone told me to be careful, you can lose yourself in a family farm, especially in rural Iowa.
 And after 5 years, it had started to happen.
 I wasn’t as outgoing as I had been, my personality wasn’t as sunny as it had been, I was quieter, more reserved, less me, less California.
 I hadn’t realized that yet.
-Then, Lularoe came along, and 3 months after having my 2nd baby, I was in love with how I felt in these Maxi Skirts, and wanted more.
+Then, LuLaRoe came along, and 3 months after having my 2nd baby, I was in love with how I felt in these Maxi Skirts, and wanted more.
 So I became a retailer.
 Within 5 months, I started to shine brighter.
-My personality was becoming more of me again, and in the past almost 5 years, with Lularoe, I’m pretty amazed at how much I love this gig, and how great it is to see women come to a popup, mom’s who haven’t felt like themselves in a long time Women who have been giving of themselves, so much, that they’ve forgotten who they were.
+My personality was becoming more of me again, and in the past over 5 years, with LuLaRoe, I’m pretty amazed at how much I love this gig, and how great it is to see women come to a popup and leave with a bigger smile and a new spring in their step.
+I love seeing mom’s who haven’t felt like themselves in a long time, women who have been giving of themselves, so much, that they’ve forgotten who they were, come and find something new to wear that changes all of that.
 They arrive, because their friend asked them to, and they start choosing things to try on.
 Things you don’t find in department stores, things with prints and patterns that speak to their soul.
 They come out, and they’re either smiling the biggest smiles, or crying the happiest and saddest tears.
 They are so happy, they love how they look and how they feel, but they’re sad because they’ve gone so long, not feeling like this.
 Self confidence radiates through them as they leave the popup.
 They’ve got some swagger, and it is beautiful.

 I grew up in Northern California’s Central Valley, while we lived in town, my family had a Grass Fed Beef Cattle Ranch, a short drive away.
 Weekends, and holidays were spent there, outside.
 I can ride a horse, and have some pretty good cow sense.
 It’s come in handy.
 I spent 4 years in the US Army, serving in Louisiana, Germany, Kuwait, and Iraq.
 The leadership skills I learned, and attention to detail, have come in handy.